 The American Academy of Pediatrics recommends that fluoride supplements only be given after 6 months, and only to children whose primary water source is deficient in fluoride.

 The American Academy of Pediatric Dentistry is slightly more conservative, suggesting that the caries risk to the individual child also be considered: “The AAPD endorses the supplementation of a child’s diet with fluoride according to established guidelines1, when fluoride levels in community water supplies are sub- optimal and after consideration of sources of dietary fluoride and the caries risk of the child.”

 Many city water systems add fluoride to the water.
 If you use well water or bottled water, it’s unlikely that fluoride has been added to your water, but it may still be there.
 Fluoride occurs naturally in most water, so you really need to know how much fluoride is in your water before you decide whether to supplement.

 How do you find out how much fluoride is in your drinking water?

 - If you use city water, call your local water department to find out.

 - If you use bottled water, call the bottling company.

-- If you use well water, you can ask your local water department about having your water tested for fluoride – fluoride analysis isn’t very expensive (I’ve seen it advertised for $10).
+- If you use well water, you can ask your local water department about having your water tested for fluoride – fluoride analysis isn’t very expensive.

-After you know how much fluoride is already in your drinking water, you can look at the AAP recommendations and decide whether fluoride supplementation might be beneficial.
+After you know how much fluoride is already in your drinking water and determine whether your child is at high risk for developing cavities, you can decide whether fluoride supplementation might be beneficial.